 While not all Thai food incorporates fresh herbs, they are an irreplaceable part of many dishes.
 You'll use cilantro and Thai basil most often; when shopping for the former, look for stems with attached roots, which taste a bit like sharp, slightly bitter celeriac and are an essential ingredient in many pastes (stems will sub in a pinch, says Punyaratabandhu).
 Thai basil goes into the familiar red and green curries, and can stand in for anise-y holy basil, a rarer find in the US, in the phat ka-phrao (ground meat stir-fried with basil) pantheon.
 Whipping up a traditional Thai curry is an easy weeknight project, points out Punyaratabandhu, as long as you've got fresh Thai basil and meat or chicken in the fridge, plus boxed or canned coconut milk and store-bought curry paste in the cupboard.
 If you want to move beyond the basics, add fresh mint to your stash, for limey Isan-style grilled beef or crisp pork rind salads.
 I keep herbs fresh by standing them upright in an inch of water in a sealed deli container or Mason jar.

-Dried spice musts for the Thai pantry are, in addition to dried chilies, white peppercorns and coriander seeds.
+Dried spice musts for the Thai pantry are, in addition to dried chiles, white peppercorns and coriander seeds.
 White peppercorns, like black ones, are the fruit of the pepper plant, but they've been stripped of the outer layer that turns black when the fruit is dried in the sun after picking.
 Unlike black peppercorns, which tend to have fruitier aromas, white peppercorns are more pungent, nuanced, and funky.
 The flavor of coriander seeds is hard to pin down; their citrusy, floral, pleasantly musty qualities come through most when they are ground.
 (Coriander seeds possess none of fresh cilantro's grassiness, and the two cannot substitute for each other.)
 Add nutty, faintly bitter cumin seeds, anise-y fennel seeds, and ground turmeric, says Punyaratabandhu, "and the making of curry pastes from scratch will be easier."
 If Northern Thai dishes like lap mueang mu (richly spiced pork lap with offal) are on your radar, add smoky, menthol-fragrant chako (black cardamom), cinnamon, long pepper (hot like black pepper, but with noticeable flavors of warm spices like nutmeg and cinnamon), and ma-khwaen, or black prickly ash; these possess a milder version of the tongue-numbing properties, but a little more citrusy aroma, than their cousin the Sichuan peppercorn.
 Intoxicatingly fragrant star anise will be useful if you want to take on Chinese-style braises, and don't forget spice blends: Punyaratabandhu reaches most often for Chinese five-spice and curry powder.

 Put simply, Thai cuisine includes a lot of rice.
 If you stock only one type of rice, make it long-grain—Thai or not, jasmine or not.
 Glutinous or sticky rice, which must be presoaked and is steamed in a basket suspended over a metal pot of water (I use a cheesecloth-draped Chinese bamboo steamer basket instead), is an essential part of Northern Thai and Isan meals.
 If sticky rice is on the table, utensils are not; instead of using fork and spoon, diners press and mold the rice between the palm and fingers of one hand to form a mini puck with which to dip up nam phrik and soupy curries.
 Since glutinous rice requires more time to make than long-grain, consider steaming extra, packing leftovers in plastic bags, and microwaving to reheat (as many urban northern Thais do).
 McDermott repurposes leftover sticky rice as shallow-fried patties, which turn out crispy on the outside and soft-creamy in the middle.

 While fresh kuai tiao (rice noodles) make a lovely noodle soup or sweet, soy-saucy phat si io, Thai street food vendors and restaurant and home cooks make do quite nicely with dried noodles of all shapes and sizes.
-For stir-fried noodle dishes, like phat khi mao (with loads of chilies and Thai basil) and rat na (smothered in sliced chicken or other meat and phak khana—Chinese broccoli—in a glossy gravy), you'll need floppy, wide rice noodles.
+For stir-fried noodle dishes, like phat khi mao (with loads of chiles and Thai basil) and rat na (smothered in sliced chicken or other meat and phak khana—Chinese broccoli—in a glossy gravy), you'll need floppy, wide rice noodles.
 Add thinner rice sticks and stringy rice vermicelli to your pantry, and pad thai and rice noodle soups are within reach as well.
 For something chewier and more elastic, try Chinese glass noodles made from mung bean flour.
 All dried noodles will need to be soaked to some extent, though exact soaking times will depend on the dish in which they're appearing.

 Flours and Starches